Ks89/BYAManager/README.md

 * automatically check and update itself every 24 hours, with BYAUpdater
 * automatically check and update the databse every 24 hours
 * download files at full speed using multiple process
-* check the interity os a file with hash algoririthm sha1.
+* check the integrity os a file with hash algoririthm sha1.
 * during the startup of the program, can try to restore incompleted/damaged files
-* check if a file has been download before
+* check if a file has been downloaded before
 * Log every actions in a file called BYAManager.log, near the executable